 They offer Prasad to Lord Shiva, chant Mantra, and perform Arti on all the Mondays of Sawan.

-For those who cannot visit Shiva temple or perform Puja rituals for Shravan- Somvar may visit Shiva temple to perform Puja on any day during the holy month of Shravan.
+For those who cannot visit the Shiva temple or perform Puja rituals for Shravan-Somvar, may visit the Shiva temple to perform Puja on any day during the holy month of Shravan.

 Significance of observing the fast and Puja rituals